Visiting Maui During COVID: What You Need To Know

 VISITING MAUI DURING COVID: IS MAUI A SAFE PLACE?

-Yes!
-The state of Hawaii has been quite successful in controlling the virus and has one of the lowest rates of COVID infections in the U.S. — the result of strict local laws implemented to curb the spread of the virus.
-Our island is one of the safest destinations in the world.
+The state of Hawaii has been very successful in controlling the virus and has maintained one of the lowest rates of COVID infections and deaths in the U.S. — the result of strict local laws implemented to curb the spread of the virus.
+(Note: At the time of the latest blog update in mid-September, Hawaii is experiencing a serious spike in infections due to the Delta variant.
+See “IMPORTANT UPDATE” above.)
+Throughout the pandemic, our island has remained one of the safest destinations in the world.
 We have worked hard and made personal sacrifices to keep it that way.

-The tourism shutdown created a great deal of suffering here — Maui has the highest unemployment rate in the state, and at one point we had the highest unemployment rate in the United States.
-So, these past months have not been easy for us.
+The tourism shutdown created a great deal of suffering here — for months, Maui had the highest unemployment rate in the state, and at one point Maui had the highest unemployment rate in the United States.
+So, this pandemic has not been easy for us.
 But our residents are committed to keeping our community safe by wearing masks, social distancing, and following other recommended guidelines.

 Keeping everyone on our island—both residents and visitors—safe and healthy is our top priority.
 Maui County Mayor Michael Victorino has said: “We want our visitors to come in healthy, stay healthy, and go home healthy . . . and that keeps Maui County healthy.”